KylexMak/startup/README.md

 - Transitions: Some cards used a transition to animate them.
 - Spacing: All the items are spaced.
 - Forms: All the forms had their boxes styled

+## Javascript Deliverables
+- Login info is stored in localStorage
+- Login info is pulled from localStorage and displayed
+- Recipe Steps are stored in localStorage and displayed